In May 2024, RES submitted a planning application for its 49.9MW Nuneham Solar Farm to South Oxfordshire District Council.

 Potential to deliver significant inward investment from the construction of the solar farm, through the use of local businesses and services.

-Creation of 2.7km of new native species-rich hedgerow and 400m of existing hedgerow enhanced.
+Creation of 2.7km of new native species-rich hedgerow and 5000m2 of native shrub mix plus 400m of existing hedgerow enhanced.

 There would be no long-term loss or reclassification of Green Belt land from the development which is temporary in nature, and can be returned to agricultural use at the end of the project's life.